Miss Universe Philippines winners & where they are now

 She was even compared to India’s Lara Dutta, who would eventually win the crown.
 Fans thought Alagao lost because of poor styling and gown choice.

 After her reign, she started a career in showbiz by starring in films such as Got 2 Believe (2002) and TV shows.
-Up to this day, she is still gracing our TV screens, and her most recent works include her judging stint at the noontime show It’s Showtime.
+To this day, she is still gracing our TV screens, and her most recent works include her news anchor stint on NET25’s Mata ng Agila.
 She is married to actor and dancer Michael John Flores, with whom she has three kids.

 8. Anna Theresa Licaros – known for her beauty and brains